jiajizhe1997/DawnGuard/README.md

 **CTU-Malware**.
 Comprising real-world university network traces, this dataset provides continuous PCAP captures rather than isolated samples.
 This continuity preserves the natural chronological order and concurrency of flows, enabling the reconstruction of temporal-topological structures in multi-flow attacks.
-We select six malware families (i.e., Dridex, Emotet, Geodo, Miuref, Zeus, and TrickBot) for D1, and use the remaining traffic for D2 toevaluate unseen malware detection.
+We select six malware families (i.e., Dridex, Emotet, Geodo, Miuref, Zeus, and TrickBot) for D1, and use the remaining traffic for D2 to evaluate unseen malware detection.
 You can download the above dataset via https://www.stratosphereips.org/datasets-malware.

 **USTC-TFC2016**.
 This real-world dataset contains ten categories, each of benign and malware traffic.